nightwalker89/assignment-webpack-2021/README.md

 Using webpack to bundle assets

-Bundle all css files to one file style.css
-Bundle all js files to one file app.js
+Bundle and minify all css files to one file style.css Bundle and minify all js files to one file app.js

 # SCSS
 compile \assets\scss\owl.scss to css before combine